jasonluo07/express-typescript-todo-list/README.md

 1. Clone this repository to your local machine.

-2. Run `yarn` or `npm install` in the project directory to install all required dependencies.
+2. Run `yarn` in the project directory to install all required dependencies.

 3. Create a `.env` file at the root directory of the project and add the necessary environment variables.
 See the `.env.example` file for reference.

-4. Run `yarn start` or `npm start` to start the application.
+4. Run `yarn start` or `yarn dev` to start the application.

 ## Usage